HyperFlight

 The inability to measure some distances exactly is a sort of crisis for the scientist because all of the sudden he or she cannot measure distances exactly in principle.
 Usually they say, "Ah, chop it off," or "close enough for government work."

-Most straight distances obtained by the square root are irrational, and that is how the Pythagoreans got so closely associated with irrationals.
-A way to visualize the irrational distance is that such distance cannot be measured exactly by some 'minimum unit legths,' but can be filled in with points like "ducks in a row" -- that is, in 1D.
-The 'minimum unit legth' is a length that has a finite mantissa -- it is a naturally finite number and comes from rationing at the limit (yes, the infinitesimals).
-There is an infinite number of points spanning some distance and so some distances will be expressible as finite numbers while other distances will belong to irrational numbers.
+Most straight distances obtained by the square root are irrational, and that is how the Pythagoreans became so closely associated with irrationals.
+A way to visualize the irrational distance is that such distance cannot be measured exactly by some 'minimum unit lengths,' but can be filled in with points like "ducks in a row" — that is, in 1D.
+The 'minimum unit length' is a length that has a finite mantissa -- it is a naturally finite number and comes from rationing at the limit (yes, the infinitesimals).
+There is an infinite number of points spanning some and any distances and so some distances will be expressible as finite (rational) numbers while other distances will belong to irrational numbers.
 The rational and irrational distances are exclusive.
 Once you appreciate the irrational and rational numbers as coexisting exclusively along 1D, you'll see that you can speak of magnitude for the rational numbers only.

 We have a bit more than just ideas on what constitutes the minimum real length.

 Incommensurable numbers that live on a curve are the transcendental numbers.
-This is an easy and practical definition (and original, inasmuch it isn't mainstream).
-These numbers do not result from a solution to a quadratic equation -- in fact, transcendentals do not result from any equation.
+This is an easy and practical definition (and original, inasmuch it isn't mainstream {2008}).
+These numbers do not result from a solution to a quadratic equation in fact, transcendentals do not result from any equation.
 Transcendentals were first identified mathematically by Leibniz (bio).
 The construction of transcendentals is by infinite superposition (subtraction and/or addition) of smaller and smaller components.
-Because the individual components' magnitude decreases rapidly then even the infinite number of them does not make the total distance infinitely large -- hence Pi converges to 3.14159.. and does not get larger than, say, 3.1416.
-Technically speaking the summing series, while infinite, is bounded -- has a finite bound.
+Because the individual components' magnitude decreases rapidly then even the infinite number of them does not make the total distance infinitely large hence Pi converges to 3.14159.. and does not get larger than, say, 3.1416.
+Technically speaking the summing series that results in a transcendental number, while infinite, is bounded has a finite bound.
 For better or for worse, transcendentals cannot be constructed in a finite number of operations.

 As a Pythagorean you will differentiate transcendentals by needing the pyramid in their construction.
 That is, you will need 3D pyramidal constructs in the actualization of transcendentals.
-Mainstream scientists will try to dummy you down -- and everybody else, too -- about the pyramid rather than admit they don't know.
-Mainstream science writers cut their nose off in spite of their face and treat transcendentals and irrationals as the same class of numbers; these numbers are both incommensurable but issue from different geometries -- 2D and 1D, respectively.
+Mainstream scientists will try to dummy you down and everybody else along with you about the pyramid rather than admit they don't know.
+Mainstream science writers cut their nose off in spite of their face and treat transcendentals and irrationals as the same class of numbers; these numbers are both incommensurable but issue from different geometries 2D and 1D, respectively.

-Taking the irrational or transcendental number and chopping its mantissa will make it into a real number but the idea is that irrational numbers are infinite -- and they not only exist that way as a concept but they are actualized that way in nature [and even gods take notice].
+Taking an irrational or a transcendental number and chopping its mantissa will make it into a real number but the idea is that irrational numbers are infinite and they not only exist that way as a concept but they are actualized that way in nature [and even gods take notice].

 As a regular guy you are now in a position to question math guys' loosy-goosy logic.
 Many mathematicians label the golden ratio the transcendental number in connection with showing the infinite nested sequence of arithmetic operations such as nested fractions (some say continued fractions).
 But the infinite arithmetic sequence by itself does not a transcendental number make.
 It is a good example of arithmetic intractably straining under irrationals that are otherwise easy to work with through geometry.
 As a regular guy, then, you'll appreciate that imagining geometric structures puts you ahead of arithmetic-wielding math guys -- at least as far as the irrationals are concerned.

 Transcendentals also exist in mythology -- or perhaps in everyday life -- as dragons.
-If so, does it mean that dragons live in mountains (pyramids?) and in twisting rivers?
+If so, does it mean that dragons live in mountains (pyramids?) and in twisting rivers (in 2D -- that is, on curving paths of the transcendentals?)

 If you were a giant and could create a mountain, would you make it such that the spirit might live inside?
 Could you make it such that an eternal spring would happen?

-Irrational numbers are obtained arithmetically through the infinite iteration of division and multiplication -- such as when doing the square root of 2 in a computer, but all irrationals can be constructed exactly with the Pythagorean Theorem and in finite number of operations (and, therefore, in finite time).
-This is the basic one-up of geometry over arithmetic.
+Irrational numbers are obtained arithmetically through the infinite iteration of division and multiplication such as when doing the square root of 2 in a computer, but all irrationals can be constructed exactly with the Pythagorean Theorem and in finite number of operations (and, therefore, in finite time).
+This is the second one-up of geometry over arithmetic.
 Irrationals are tractable via geometry but via arithmetic they are not.
+(The first one-up is the ability of some Natural numbers to divide a circle exactly but arithmetically no Natural number can divide a circle exactly.)

-Commensurables: Rational or naturally finite or exact or absolute numbers
+Commensurables: Rational or naturally finite or real or exact or absolute numbers

 Usually, you can use the finite length of something to measure something else with it and do it exactly.
 If so, the two lengths are commensurable.
 Any suit you make or buy is commensurable because it is cut to some size and it makes no difference if the tailor used inches or centimeters.
-The act of cutting calls for a specific (rational, finite) length using real numbers.
+The act of cutting calls for a specific (rational, finite) length using real numbers — and any two rational numbers are commensurable.
+So, you can get from inches to centimeters exactly because there exists a finite multiplier between the two.

 Another way of reaching the same result is by asking a question: When and how does a line unbecome a line and become a point?
 In other words, if a geometric point is infinitely small, what is the minimum separation between the two points that could be connected and become a legit one dimensional line?